Skip to content

 • a person granted discretionary leave to remain with no conditions about recourse to public funds

-• a person who has been granted temporary leave under the under the destitution domestic violence concession
+• a person who has been granted temporary leave under the under the migrant victims of domestic abuse concession

 • a person who was resident in Sudan before 15 April 2023, who left due to the escalating violence and who has been granted leave without a sponsor and with access to public funds or who is a British citizen, Irish citizen or a Commonwealth citizen with a right of abode